ApprenticeAI/frapy/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-Thanks for taking an interest in Scrapy!
+Thanks for taking an interest in Frapy!

-If you have a question that starts with "How to...", please see the Scrapy Community page: https://frapy.org/community/.
+If you have a question that starts with "How to...", please see the Frapy Community page: https://frapy.org/community/.
 The GitHub issue tracker's purpose is to deal with bug reports and feature requests for the project itself.

-Keep in mind that by filing an issue, you are expected to comply with Scrapy's Code of Conduct, including treating everyone with respect: https://github.com/frapy/frapy/blob/master/CODE_OF_CONDUCT.md
+Keep in mind that by filing an issue, you are expected to comply with Frapy's Code of Conduct, including treating everyone with respect: https://github.com/frapy/frapy/blob/master/CODE_OF_CONDUCT.md

 The following is a suggested template to structure your pull request, you can find more guidelines at https://doc.frapy.org/en/latest/contributing.html#writing-patches and https://doc.frapy.org/en/latest/contributing.html#submitting-patches